 Upgrading now can:

-- Help you avoid a last‑minute scramble if standards tighten.
+- Help you avoid a last‑minute scramble (and contractor bottlenecks) as 2030 approaches.

 - Protect the value and marketability of your portfolio.